thomastoumasu/fullstack/Fullstack/notes.md

 check server.js in -react-query_anecdotes for json-server

+install may update the package-lock.json
+install may install a different version of a dependency if you have ^ or ~ in the version of the dependency.
+ci will delete the node_modules folder before installing anything
+ci will follow the package-lock.json and does not alter any files

 ## 0.
 In traditional web applications, the browser is "dumb".
 It only fetches HTML data from the server, and all application logic is on the server.
 A server can be created using Java Spring, Python Flask or Ruby on Rails to name just a few examples.